 Another important aspect of this project is the revision of the condition of the collection, the identification of any physical or chemical alterations, cleaning and the determination of restoration needs.

-You will be able to peruse a selection of our best exhibits at the Tinglado 4 (Shed 4) in the Port of Tarragona, at the exhibition TARRACO/MNAT, from June 16, 2018
+Meanwhile, you will be able to peruse a selection of our best pieces at the Tinglado 4 (Shed 4) in the Port of Tarragona, at the exhibition TARRACO/MNAT.